nginxinc/nginx-gateway-fabric/docs/proposals/template.md

 ## Use Cases

-(Describe the use cases for this feature)
+(Describe the use cases for this enhancement)

 ## User Experience and User Interface